dennis-tra/nebula/README.md

 COMMANDS:
-   crawl    Crawls the entire network based on a set of bootstrap nodes. monitor  Monitors the network by periodically dialing and pinging previously crawled peers. daemon   Start a long running process that crawls and monitors the DHT network help, h  Shows a list of commands or help for one command
+   crawl    Crawls the entire network based on a set of bootstrap nodes. monitor  Monitors the network by periodically dialing and pinging previously crawled peers. help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS: